Nagell/portfolio-nuxt/README.md

 - [ ] Add meta tags
 - [ ] Improve a11y - <https://www.a11yproject.com/checklist/>
 - [ ] Connect final domain to the main branch
+- [ ] Add a rebuild trigger on Vercel when DB changes
 - [ ] Add Vitest and tests
 - [ ] Add i18n
 - [ ] Add color switcher